mpkocher/pydantic-cli/README.md

 ## Features and Requirements

 1. Thin Schema driven interfaces constructed from [Pydantic](https://github.com/samuelcolvin/pydantic) defined data models
-2. Validation is performed in a single location as defined by Pydantic's validation model and defined types
+1. Validation is performed in a single location as defined by Pydantic's validation model and defined types
-3. CLI parsing is only structurally validating that the args or optional arguments are provided
+1. CLI parsing is only structurally validating that the args or optional arguments are provided
-4. Enable loading config defined in JSON to override or set specific values
+1. Enable loading config defined in JSON to override or set specific values
-5. Clear interface between the CLI and your application code
+1. Clear interface between the CLI and your application code
+1. Leverage the static analyzing tool [**mypy**](http://mypy.readthedocs.io) to catch type errors in your commandline tool
-6. Easy to test (due to reasons defined above)
+1. Easy to test (due to reasons defined above)

 ## Quick Start